helium/HIP/0032-regional-reward-adjustments.md

 ___
 [summary]: #summary
-This porposal suggests the addition of a regional reward scaling chain variables to deal with different regional output regulation for the LoRa protocol in order to create an equal deployment incentive over the world.
+This proposal suggests the addition of a regional reward scaling chain variables to deal with different regional output regulation for the LoRa protocol in order to create an equal deployment incentive over the world.

 ## Motivation